 - Stockpiled ore represents unprocessed ore that has been mined and is available for future processing.
-Stockpiled ore is measured by estimating the number of tonnes through physical surveys and contained ounces through grade reconciliation via the ore control process. - In-circuit inventory represents material that is currently being processed to extract the contained gold into a saleable form, typically unrefined doré.
-The amount of gold in-circuit is determined by assay values and by measure of the various gold bearing materials in the recovery process. - Finished goods inventory is saleable gold in the form of doré bars that have been poured and refined. - Materials and supplies inventories consist mostly of equipment parts and other consumables required in the mining and ore processing activities.
+Stockpiled ore is measured by estimating the number of tonnes through physical surveys and contained ounces through grade reconciliation via the ore control process. - Heap leach in-circuit inventory represents ore that has been mined and placed on leach pads where a solution is applied to the surface of the heap to dissolve the gold. - Mill in-circuit inventory represents material that is currently being processed to extract the contained gold into a saleable form, typically unrefined doré.
+The amount of mill in-circuit gold is determined by assay values and by measure of the various gold bearing materials in the recovery process. - Finished goods inventory is saleable gold in the form of doré bars that have been poured and refined. - Materials and supplies inventories consist mostly of equipment parts and other consumables required in the mining and ore processing activities.